 3. Understand the Site Goals

 - It's vital to get new visitors to quickly learn about the site and hopefully become members.
-FlashDen is still in a relatively new market, and new competitors are still appearing, so that makes it more important to capture visitors and convert them to buyers or authors or members.
+FlashDen is still in a relatively new market, and new competitors are still appearing, so that makes it more important to capture visitors and convert them to buyers, authors, or members.

 - Members are not as important as Authors and Buyers, but do contribute to the community surrounding the site.